 If you're looking for an inexpensive way to get some pollen out of your house, look no further than the GermGuardian AC4300BPTCA.
-For only $100 up front (which is what this machine generally sells for online) and less than $100 per year over its lifetime, the GermGuardian AC4300BPTCA can provide good air cleaning performance for any room in your home.
+For only very little upfront and fairly economical operating costs, the GermGuardian AC4300BPTCA can provide good air cleaning performance for any room in your home.
 If you're looking for a cheap option for infrequent use the GermGuardian AC4100 may be a better option, but if you're looking for a low cost all-year or allergy season workhorse the AC4300BPTCA is your best bet.
 The only real downside: it's a bit loud.
 Not Terribly loud, but if you're sensitive to noise you may want to consider paying a bit more for the ultra quiet Coway Ap-1512HH.

 GermGuardian AC4300BPTCA Review